 The Spice of (a New) Life

 Your senses are hinting that you might be at a typical African or Middle Eastern street market.
-But, in fact, you passed a Best Buy and strip malls to get to Spice Kitchen Incubator in South Salt Lake.
+But, in fact, you passed a Best Buy and strip malls to get to SPICE Kitchen Incubator in Salt Lake City.
 You’re simply witnessing meal production in full swing at this popular location.

 "Most people don’t realize how large our refugee population is here, and that really adds to the fabric of Salt Lake City and is what makes Utah great."

-– Natalie El-Deiry, deputy director of Spice Incubator Kitchen
+– Natalie El-Deiry, cofounder of SPICE Kitchen Incubator

-“A lot of refugees here have either agricultural or culinary backgrounds, and they want to put those skills to work,” says Natalie El-Deiry, deputy director of Spice Incubator Kitchen.
+“A lot of refugees here have either agricultural or culinary backgrounds, and they want to put those skills to work,” says Natalie El-Deiry, cofounder of SPICE Incubator Kitchen.